Faster cosmological analysis with power spectrum without simulations: Data

 \section{Data}

-For tests in this work, we used the combined datasets of the 6-degree Field Galaxy Survey (6dFGS; \citealt{Jones_2009}), the $z1$ and $z2$ redshift bins of the Baryon Oscillation Spectroscopic Survey Data Release 12 (BOSS DR12; \citealt{Alam_2017}) for both NGC and SGC sky-patches, and the LRGpCMASS and QSO samples of the extended Baryon Oscillation Spectroscopic Survey Data Release 16 (eBOSS DR16; \citealt{Alam_2021}) for both NGC and SGC sky-patches.
-The combined sample of these 9 correlated clustering sample creates one of the largest consistent datasets for testing cosmological models; their respective mock catalogs are introduced in \citet{Beutler_2021} and the dataset itself is presented thoroughly in section 5 therein and in section 3.1 of \citet{Glanville_2022} and so not repeated here.
+For tests in this work, we used the combined datasets of the 6-degree Field Galaxy Survey (6dFGS; \citealt{Jones_2009}), the $z1$ and $z2$ redshift bins of the Baryon Oscillation Spectroscopic Survey Data Release 12 (BOSS DR12; \citealt{Alam_2017}) with both NGC and SGC sky-patches, and the LRGpCMASS and QSO (Quasi Stellar Object) samples of the extended Baryon Oscillation Spectroscopic Survey Data Release 16 (eBOSS DR16; \citealt{Alam_2021}) with both NGC (North Galactic Cap) and SGC (South Galactic Cap) sky-patches.
+The combination of these nine correlated clustering samples creates one of the largest consistent datasets for testing cosmological models; their respective mock catalogs are introduced in \citet{Beutler_2021} and the dataset itself is presented thoroughly in section 5 therein and section 3.1 of \citet{Glanville_2022} and so not repeated here.
+For all of these data, we account for the window function by convolving the model with a matrix form of the window function, computed as in \cite{Beutler_2021}.